 More than 100 miles

-I generally get paid for speaking but make exceptions
+I always get paid for speaking

 In the months leading up to the 2008 election, I was part of a weekly dinner group that met at the same house.
 It was an eclectic group of people with vastly different socioeconomic statuses, varying widely in age, divided on the presidential candidate, distanced at times by language barriers, and yet, every week we came together to eat the same meal, each person bringing one item to make the meal complete.
 Somehow we survived the election, but not all of us survived the year.
 One of our friends was diagnosed with stomach cancer, and our focus turned to rides to the hospital, meal delivery, medication pick up, and eventually funeral planning.
 At the same time, a single mom in the group also needed similar support for a very different reason, and so, in the spring of 2009, in life and death, we gathered, one meal at a time, learning to care about something much bigger than our vast differences.